OPT-GAN: A Broad-Spectrum Global Optimizer for Black-box Problems by Learning Distribution: Related Works

-Recently, the neural network-based black-box optimizers have gained growing attention because of their universal approximation ability to any nonlinear functions.
-RandomRL \cite{Mania2018randomRL} adopted augmented random search on parametric weights for solving reinforcement learning (RL) tasks.
-Golovin et. al \cite{Golovin2019gradientless} proposed GradientLess Descent by carefully choosing step size.
-Indirect gradient learning (IGL) \cite{Lillicrap2019IGL} is presented to estimate the target function $f$ by learning deterministic parametric policy gradients.
-Explicit gradient learning (EGL) \cite{Sarafian2020EGL} is adopted to directly estimate the gradient $\nabla f$ by learning the parametric weights.

-In latent manifold learning, weighted retraining \cite{NEURIPS2020_81e3225c}, GNN-CMA-ES \cite{GNN_CMA_ES}, GNN-ES \cite{GNN_ES}, and CMA-decoder \cite{CMA_decoder} convert problem landscape into a latent space via generative models, and search by traditional optimizer in the new space.
+The neural network(NN)-based black-box optimizers have recently gained growing attention due to their powerful approximation ability, e.g., RandomRL \cite{Mania2018randomRL}, GradientLess Descent \cite{Golovin2019gradientless}, and Indirect Gradient Learning (IGL) \cite{Lillicrap2019IGL}.
+Explicit Gradient Learning (EGL) \cite{Sarafian2020EGL} directly estimates the gradient $\nabla f$ by learning the parametric weights.
+In addition, Weighted Retraining (WR) \cite{NEURIPS2020_81e3225c} adopts latent manifold learning to convert a problem landscape into a latent space via generative models and search by traditional optimizer in the new space \cite{GNN_CMA_ES,GNN_ES,CMA_decoder}.

-In 2019, focusing on inverse problem, a GAN-based solver \cite{gillhofer2019gan} is proposed to exhibit the great potential of GAN-based optimization.
-Although it is only a preliminary work and only takes an artificially generated topology optimization problem as example, the GAN-based optimization may herald a fruitful direction for optimizer design, given the universal distribution learning capability of GANs.
-If we temporally move our attention to another related field \emph{multiobjective optimization} \cite{shao2021multi}, there is also a GAN-based optimizer proposed recently.
-In 2020, Cheng et al. \cite{MOE-GAN} firstly used GANs for driving evolutionary multiobjective optimization, which can generate promising offspring solutions in high-dimensional decision space with limited training data.
+Given the universal distribution learning capability of GANs, the GAN-based optimizer may herald a fruitful direction by modeling $p(\boldsymbol{x})$.
+In 2019, focusing on inverse problem, a GAN-based Solver \cite{gillhofer2019gan} was proposed.
+Although it's a preliminary work and only tested on topology optimization, the potential of GANs have been exhibited.
+If we temporally move our attention to another related field \emph{multiobjective optimization}, there is also a GAN-based optimizer proposed recently \cite{MOE-GAN}.